Saffire Freycinet, TAS © Saffire Freycinet

 Connecting to the wilderness in opulent surroundings, to hopping aboard seaplanes and helicopters, and enjoying fine dining in spectacular locations, you’ll find countless ways to see Australia in style on these luxury travel itineraries.

 12 days of nature in New South Wales

 The beachside Sydney suburb of Manly is your first stop on this nature-based journey around New South Wales.
 Stay at Q Station, a former quarantine site overlooking Sydney Harbour.
 Explore the harbour by kayak before dining by the water.
 From Q Station, cruise to a seaplane terminal to fly south and stay at The Cove Jervis Bay resort, before glamping in Kangaroo Valley.
 Next is the Southern Highlands wine region and the stylish cottages of Bendooley Estate.
-A helicopter flight over the Blue Mountains takes you to Emirates One&Only Wolgan Valley, with its nature tours, horse-riding expeditions, and culinary indulgences.
+An easy two-hour drive will take you amid the Blue Mountains to the indulgent Spicers Sangoma Retreat, with its gourmet excursions, luxe furnishings and picturesque surrounds.

 A 14-day meet-the-maker tour of Tasmania, Victoria and New South Wales